encryption4all/postguard/pg-pkg/README.md

 }
 ```

+### `GET /v2/sign/parameters`

+Retrieves the public signing parameters.
+This includes a base64-encoded master public
+key, used for verification.

 ### `POST /v2/irma/start`

-Starts a session to retrieve a USK via IRMA.
-The request must include a JSON
+Starts a session to retrieve either a decryption key or a signing key IRMA.
+The
-body containing a `KeyRequest`.
-As an example, we want to request a key for
+request must include a JSON body containing a `KeyRequest`.
+As an example, we
-someone named Alice.
-Note that since this credential is from the demo scheme,
+want to request a key for someone named Alice.
+Note that since this credential
-anyone can retrieve such a credential.
-We also request for the authentication
+is from the demo scheme, anyone can retrieve such a credential.
+We also request
-to be valid for 1 day, or 86400 seconds, which is also the maximum.
-By default
+for the authentication to be valid for 1 day, or 86400 seconds, which is also
-the authentication is valid for 5 minutes.
-If the requested validity exceeds
+the maximum.
+By default the authentication is valid for 5 minutes.
+If the
-the maximum a `401` (`BAD REQUEST`) is returned.
+requested validity exceeds the maximum a `401` (`BAD REQUEST`) is returned.

 ```JSON
 {